 Rack servers.
 A rack server, as its name suggests, is designed to be mounted on a server rack in a data center.
 Rack servers often play an all-around computing role in the data center, supporting a multitude of workloads.

 These servers take up less space than a tower server.
 Rack servers and server racks are built to consistent size standards so that servers from multiple vendors can be stacked together.
-Standardization also makes adding new servers or replacing old ones a straightforward task for administrators.
+Standardization also makes adding new servers or replacing old ones a straightforward task for engineers.
 Cable management, however, can prove a challenge when maintaining rack servers, which are tethered to power supplies, networking equipment and storage devices.

 Blade servers.
 A blade server is a compact device that houses multiple thin, modular circuit boards called server blades.
 Each blade contains a single server, which is often assigned to one application.
 Since blade servers tend to be dedicated, admins have greater control regarding how they are accessed and how data is transferred among devices.